tibotix/id_schema/README.md

 ## What is it?

 *ID Schema* allows you to define your custom Schema, how an identifier string should look like.
 Each identifier string consists of one or more *components*, which are then concatenated into one large identifier string.
-Currently there are two components.
+Currently there are three components.

 ## Components